gianpierodiblasi/LogicalCircuit/README.md

   - input
     - name: the operator name (STRING)
   - output: NOTHING
-- *purgeName(name)*: an utility method to purge a name
-  - input:
-    - name: the name (STRING)
-  - output: the purged name (STRING)
-- *isNameAlreadyUsed(name)*: an utility method to check if a name is already used
-  - input:
-    - name: the name (STRING)
-  - output: true if the name is already used, false otherwise (BOOLEAN)
 - *remove(name)*: removes a node
   - input
     - name: the node name (STRING)